 \subsection{Equivalent conjectures}

 While calling the free arcs of a Peano continuum $X$ `edges', the points of $\ground{X} = X - E(X)$ should generally not be considered the `vertices' of $X$.
 Instead the `vertices' of $X$ correspond to the connected components of $\ground{X}$.
 Let $X_\sim$ denote the quotient of $X$ where we collapse, one by one, each component of the ground space $\ground{X}$ to a point.
-Note that $X_\sim$ is a continuum with $E(X_\sim) = E(X)$ and has zero-dimensional ground-space.
+Note that $X_\sim$ is a continuum with zero-dimensional ground-space.
 In other words, the continuum $X_\sim$ is a graph-like Peano continuum.
-Moreover, every edge cut of $X$ corresponds to an edge cut of $X_\sim$ and vice versa.
+Moreover, the edge cuts of $X$ correspond closely to the edge cuts of $X_\sim$ and vice versa, {and so $X$ satisfies the even-cut condition if and only if $X_\sim$ does, see Lemma~\ref{lem_EvenCutIndAdmissible} for details}.
 Since we know from \cite{euleriangraphlike} that graph-like continua are Eulerian if and only if they satisfy the even-cut condition, the following is equivalent to the Conjecture~\ref{conj_eulerian}:

 \begin{conj} \

 A Peano continuum $X$ is Eulerian if and only if $X_\sim$ is Eulerian. \end{conj}

 Since points in a Peano continuum other than a finite graph may have infinite order, the definition of when a point has `even degree' is problematic.
 Note that these difficulties for generalising Euler's characterisation of Eulerian graphs occur already in the case of locally finite graphs, cf.\ \cite[Fig.~2]{BruhnStein} and \cite{standard}.
 Nevertheless, from \cite{euleriangraphlike} we know that a graph-like continuum $Y$ is Eulerian if and only if every point $y \in \ground{Y}$ has \emph{even degree} in the sense that there exists a clopen neighbourhood $A$ of $y$ in $\ground{Y}$ such that for every clopen subset $B$ of $\ground{Y}$ with $y \in B \subset A$, the edge cut $E(B,\ground{Y} \setminus B)$ is even.
 Thus another equivalent version of Conjecture~\ref{conj_eulerian} is that: